 (a) the State Administrative Tribunal terminates the agreement under Part 5; or

-(b) a person whose title is superior to the title of the park operator becomes entitled to possession of the agreed premises; or
+(b) a person whose title is superior to the title of the park operator, other than a mortgagee, becomes entitled to possession of the agreed premises; or

-(c) a mortgagee of the agreed premises takes possession of the premises under the mortgage; or
+(c) the agreement is terminated under section 44B; or

-(d) the long-stay tenant abandons the agreed premises; or
+(d) for an on-site home agreement — each long-stay tenant to the agreement dies; or

+(da) for a site-only agreement —

+(i) each long-stay tenant to the agreement dies; and

+(ii) if there is a relocatable home on the site — the relocatable home is removed or sold;

+or

 (e) the long-stay tenant gives vacant possession of the premises under a written agreement with the park operator to end the long-stay agreement; or

 (f) the rights under the agreement of the park operator or the long-stay tenant are ended by merger.

+Note for this subsection:

+For the purposes of paragraph (da), under section 64C the State Administrative Tribunal may make an order if each long-stay tenant to the agreement dies but the relocatable home is not removed or sold because the park operator is interfering with, or obstructing, the removal or sale of the relocatable home.

 [Section 33 amended: No. 3 of 2019 s.
-28.]
+28; No. 28 of 2020 s.
+32.]

 34. Terms of continued long-stay agreement